Counting Diversity in Preservation Survey (2017-2018)

 Connecting to Collections State Wide Planning Grant Partner for Illinois (2009-2010)

 The University of Illinois Library’s Preservation program was a leader in the Institute for Museum and Library Services (IMLS) Connecting to Collections initiative.
 As a partner, we played a leadership role in the trial formation of the Illinois Collections Preservation Network, a group of museum, library and archives professionals from around the state interested in furthering preservation education and awareness around the state.
 In late 2010, the ICPN submitted an implementation grant to the IMLS for start-up funding.
 Decisions on that grant program are still pending.

 The ICPN is now offering scholarships to all members (membership details here) seeking further skills or professional development, through a wide array of preservation and collection management courses.
-Members are encouraged to apply for a $500 scholarship to the Campbell Center for Historic Preservation Studies.
-The scholarship can be applied to any Campbell Center workshop.
-Click to view Campbell Center’s list of courses.
-For more information about an ICPN Scholarship and application instructions, visit the Campbell Center web site.
+Members are encouraged to apply for a $500 scholarship to the International Preservation Studies Center (IPSC).
+The scholarship can be applied to any IPSC workshop.
+Click to view IPSC’s list of courses.
+For more information about an ICPN Scholarship and application instructions, visit the IPSC web site.

 Audiovisual Self-Assessment Program Project (2007-2010)